 - Lotion and lip balm.
 Munich and Germany are dry during the winter and you want to stay moisturized.

-- Reusable water bottle.
+- Reusable water bottle that will keep things cold – or hot.
 Germans don’t offer free water and it is hard to find.
 Bring your own bottle and fill it up.

 - Cash, Germany is a chased based economy.
 Ensure you have the means to access cash.